Staff and Leadership

 Ariel Goldring is passionate about youth development and education.
 In 2014, she earned a Master’s Degree from Temple University in Urban Education, graduating Summa Cum Laude, with a concentration in school-community partnerships and Out of School Time learning.
 Ariel discovered her love of Boys & Girls Clubs while working as a program assistant at the Fairmount Club during college.
 Ariel brings a depth of knowledge regarding education, public policy, and urban affairs to the team, having presented academic work at the SEDAAG and AAA conferences.
 After completing her undergraduate degree, Ariel served for two years as an AmeriCorps member with City Year Greater Philadelphia, leading the Young Heroes Program, before re-joining the Boys & Girls Club team.

-Working with a fast-paced and innovative CEO Team, Ariel has been able to be flexible and support the momentum which has been advantageous in successfully securing over $17 million in private and public grant funding since 2013, including $3 million in Capital Grant Funding.
-In 2018, she was instrumental in launching BGCP’s AmeriCorps Great Futures program through a $900,000 three-year grant awarded by the Corporation for National and Community Service.
+Working with a fast-paced and innovative CEO Team, Ariel has been flexible and supported the momentum which has been advantageous in successfully securing over $50 million in private and public grant funding since 2013, including $3 million in Capital Grant Funding, $1.9 milion grant from PCCD to support expanded teen programming, and nearly $6 million in 21st Century CLC funding.
 As a highly analytical thinker, she has developed data-driven proposals and reporting mechanisms, ensuring that BGCP is able to accurately measure and assess its impact on youth.

 Executive Vice President of Programs, and Facility Operations